 This site contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 It is being made available in an effort to advance the understanding of environmental, political, human rights, economic, democracy, scientific, and social justice issues, and so on.
 It is believed that this constitutes a 'fair use' of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
 If you wish to use copyrighted material from this site for purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.

 Films For Action does not necessarily agree with all of the information and ideas in every film, article, or action on the site.
-Though we obviously align with the overall messages of the content we’ve added, there are a few instances where we have added a video that does contain spurious or questionable information, but we felt that as a whole, the video contributes something worthwhile to the debate on that film's particular subject.
+Though we obviously align with the overall messages of the content we’ve added, we may not agree with every point.

 We fully believe in the spirit of the "marketplace of ideas," where a diverse array of perspectives are made available to the public so that the best ideas can rise to the top, and people can research and decide for themselves.